getfem/getfem/doc/sphinx/source/project/libdesc.rst

   The parameters of the method/function are described.
 For a method, the object itself is not mentionned.
-The first parameter should be the method or sub-command name between single quotes (a speical case is when this name begin with a dot this means that it correspond to a method/function where the command name is not required).
+The first parameter should be the method or sub-command name between single quotes (a speical case is when this name begins with a dot; this means that it corresponds to a method/function where the command name is not required).

-  The other parameters, if any, should be declared with a type. predefined types are the following:
+  The other parameters, if any, should be declared with a type.
+Predefined types are the following:

         - ``@CELL``   : a cell array,